xenolito/BABYLONJS_DEV/README.md

 ## TODO

-1. Implement debugLayer for development... see [Babylon Debug Layer] (https://doc.babylonjs.com/how_to/debug_layer).
+1. Implement debugLayer for development... see [Babylon Debug Layer](https://doc.babylonjs.com/how_to/debug_layer).
 2. Implement `servor` on package script for running a local server for `npm run build`
 3. Add `compression-webpack-plugin` plugin for dist files ¿?